robdevops/finbot/README.md

 Setting `trade_updates=true` in the .env file will tell the bot to send Sharesight trades to your configured chat services.

 ### Price alerts
 Setting `price_updates=true` in the .env file will trigger price alerts for holdings which moved by a certain percentage in the most recent session.
-This data is sourced from Yahoo!
+This data is sourced from Finviz (US) and Yahoo!
 Finance, based on the holdings in your Sharesight portfolio(s).
 The default threshold is 10% but you can change it by setting `price_updates_percentage` in the .env file.
 Example:
 ```
 price_updates=true
 price_updates_percentage=10
 ```

 ### Earnings reminders
 Setting `earnings=true` in the .env file will trigger upcoming earnings date alerts.
-The data is sourced from Yahoo!
+The data is sourced from Finviz (US) and Yahoo!
 Finance.
 Events more than `earnings_days` into the future will be ignored.
 Earnings reminders will only run on `earnings_weekday`.
 Set `earnings_weekday=any` to run it on every execution of the script.
 Example:
 ```
 earnings=true
 earnings_days=7